LuciusH1998/IFT-6758-Group-8-Milestone-1/src/myblog/_posts/2025-11-07-nhl-play-by-play-analysis milestone 2.md

 | **Tools Used** | Matplotlib, Seaborn, Scikit-learn, SHAP, WandB |
 | **Model Registry** | All experiments logged to WandB Model Registry |

+---

 ### Key Takeaways

+- XGBoost with only `distance` and `angle` already outperforms Logistic Regression.
-- Adding engineered features and applying GridSearch-based tuning substantially improved model performance.
+- Adding all engineered features and tuning hyperparameters further improved performance (0.908 Accuracy, 0.7577 AUC).
-- Calibration enhanced probability reliability, making the model suitable for downstream decision-making.
+- Probability calibration ensured reliable predictions for decision-making.
-- Feature importance and ANOVA tests provided valuable insights into what drives successful goal predictions.
-- The final model achieved **0.908 Accuracy** and **0.7577 AUC**, marking a significant leap over earlier baselines.
+- Feature selection simplified the model without significant performance loss, improving speed and interpretability.

-This task demonstrates how **advanced optimization and interpretability** combine to produce a reliable, explainable, and production-ready predictive model for hockey shot outcomes.
+> ✅ This task demonstrates how **advanced optimization and interpretability** combine to produce a reliable, explainable, and production-ready predictive model for hockey shot outcomes.

 ## Give it your best shot!